 Excitement has been abundant regarding the new Oakton stop on the Yellow Line in downtown Skokie.
 Turns out the excitement is going to have to be put on hold for a while.

-After the village staff had talked about the new stop being opened sometime right after the first of the year.
-That deadline then pushed it back to March.
+After the village staff had talked about the new stop being opened sometime right .
+That deadline then .
 Now, officials are saying the new stop won't be open to the public until sometime this Spring.

 Despite the mild winter, construction has not moved along as quickly as originally hoped.
 As for when commuters can expect to have access to the station, Skokie Mayor George Van Dusen is now talking about April.

 “It is going to be done in April for certain,” Van Dusen said while speaking to the Skokie Caucus Party Monday night.
 “We are now at the tail end of the punch list which are the little things,” he said.

 A newsletter updating the progress of the station specified a number of items on that “punch list.”
 The roofing and exterior site work has been completed, but several internal aspects of the project need to be finished first, including signal and train equipment, storage bins, benches and interior lighting, among others.

 Another part of the delay is the installation of high definition security cameras at the station which will require new wiring.
 That is part of the normal procedure, according to Catherine Hosinski, a CTA spokeswoman.